Alpha-fetoprotein (AFP) tests in pregnancy

 - defects in the wall of the abdomen; or

-- genetic defects (physical or mental problems, such as Down syndrome).
+- chromosomal defects, such as Down syndrome).

 AFP test results can sometimes be wrong.
 These are called false negatives or false positives.
 Be sure to ask your doctor or obstetrician any questions you have about your results.